Christopher-Loynes/DisasterDetectionTool/README.md

 ## The ‘Testing’ folder contains 3 scripts:

 **_1) Unigrams_**:
-  - Test the 4 text classifiers on unigrams using:
+  - Test the 4 text classifiers on using:
-    - Term Frequency Inverse Document Frequency (TF-IDF)
+    - *Term Frequency Inverse Document Frequency (TF-IDF)*
+      - *Unigrams* (found to lead to highest Accuracy and lowest misclassification rates during *testing*)
-    - Ten-fold cross validation
+    - *Ten-fold cross validation*
-    - Stratified K-fold Smpling.
+    - *Stratified K-fold sampling*

   - Different tests can be performed for each classifier, adjusting the values of classifier-specific parameters (lines 607-610)
   - The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the 'Agg_Reduced.csv.zip' dataset contains a class imbalance.